opensearch-project/documentation-website/_dashboards/management/acl.md

 Introduced 2.18
 {: .label .label-purple }

-You can use access control lists (ACL) to manage permissions for your saved objects, providing authorization (AuthZ) capabilities without requiring backend plugin integration.
+You can use access control lists (ACLs) to manage permissions for your saved objects, providing authorization (AuthZ) capabilities without requiring backend plugin integration.

 ## Understanding ACL types